Docker Installation

 If you elect to not use some service containers, check Instal without Docker with shell access for details on the configuration of each service.

-Please remember that for the installation configure
+Please remember that for the installation configure script to use docker,

 it is necessary that the executing user is in the docker group.